keptn-workshops/getting-started/01_Onboarding_simplenode_service/README.md

 At this point, we should have our initial setup complete: We should have a GKE cluster where we installed Keptn and which is monitored by Dynatrace.

-# Excercise 1: Onboarding the Simplenode service
+# Exercise 1: Onboarding the Simplenode service

 1. In this exercise, we will create a Keptn project, which is a structural element that allows organizing your services.
 A project is stored as a repository and contains branches representing the multi-stage environment (e.g., dev, staging, and production stage).
 In other words, the separation of stage configurations is based on repository branches.
 To describe the stages, a `shipyard.yaml` file is needed.
 This file specifies for each stage the name, deployment strategy, test strategy, and remediation strategy.